Moe Dalitz: Personal life

 Dalitz was married to Averill Dalitz; the couple had one daughter, Suzanne.
 They lived in Las Vegas.
 Averill and Suzanne later lived in New York, Mexico, and Switzerland.
 His first marriage was to Edna Louise Keating whom he married March 23, 1922 in Indiana, and after that to Toni Clark, whom he married December 8, 1945 in Dade County, Florida.
 In 1946, they had a son, Andrew B. Dalitz; he died in 1972.
 Dalitz married Averill Knigge in the early 1950s, and they lived together in a home at the Desert Inn Hotel in Las Vegas, they had a daughter Suzanne Dalitz in May, 1957.
 They divorced in 1965.
 Moe Dalitz lived with Barbara Schick until Schick's death in 1986.
 Suzanne Dalitz is mother to three of Moe's grandchildren: Christopher Brown (born 1985), Chelsea Brown (born 1988), and Noah Gollin (born 1996).

 Death

-At 2:00 a.m.
-PST on August 31, 1989, Moe Dalitz died.
+Moe Dalitz died at 2:00 a.m.
+PST on August 31, 1989.
 He had been seriously ill since 1986.
 Death was attributed to congestive heart failure, chronic hypertension, and kidney failure.
 He also suffered from failing eyesight.
 Services were held September 5, 1989 at Congregation Ner Tamid.